The wonders of Pyrex

 How to make noodle kugel:

 Preheat the oven to 350 F. Put a large saucepan full of water on to boil.
-When it boils, add a pound of flat egg noodles and cook them al dente, so they're still a little bit chewy.
-Drain the hot water and rinse off the noodles with cold water in the colander so the starch on the noodles won't make them stick to each other.
+When it boils, add a pound of flat egg noodles and cook them al dente, so they’re still a little bit chewy.
+Drain the hot water but don’t rinse the noodles.

 Dump the cooked noodles into a large Pyrex bowl (or a greased casserole) and add four eggs, 1/4 cup of sugar, 1 teaspoon of kosher salt, 1/2 cup of raisins, and maybe a chopped apple if you want.
 Bake about 40 minutes or until set in the middle and browned on top.